vpon-sdk/vpon-sdk.github.io/jp/web/web-original-banner.jp.md

 # Overview
 ---
-Vpon Mobile Web SDK provides a type of ad : Original Banner, which can be positioned to the place you want in your mobile website to maximize your monetization.<br>
+Vpon Mobile Web SDK provides Original Banner which can be placed your mobile website to maximize your monetization.<br>

 > **Note**:
->It only supports ads on <strong>`mobile site`</strong>, it would not show any ad if you open your website on personal computer.
+>Original Banners are only available on <strong>`mobile sites`</strong>, you won't see any ads if you open your website with  personal computers.
 <br>

 <br>